How Long Can Macaroni And Cheese Sit Out?

 You can hardly find someone who isn’t a big fan of macaroni and cheese.
 Aside from its rich taste, one thing that makes mac and cheese loved by many is that it is easy to prepare.
 But we often have leftovers, and this creamy food has a timeline it can sit out.

 So how long can macaroni and cheese sit out?
-Macaroni and cheese can not sit out for longer than two hours as recommended by the United States Department of Agriculture.
-It only takes two hours before bacteria growth becomes active in your food and when that happens, your food will go sour.
+Macaroni and cheese can not sit out for longer than two hours, as the United States Department of Agriculture recommends.
+It only takes two hours before bacteria growth becomes active in your food; when that happens, your food will go sour.

-Foods like mac and cheese need special storage so if you’re not sure how to keep them, read on to learn how to keep your mac and cheese in the best and safest condition.
+Foods like mac and cheese need special storage, so if you’re unsure how to keep them, read on to learn how to keep your mac and cheese in the best and safest condition.

 How Long Should You Let Mac And Cheese Sit Out At Room Temperature?

-Mac and cheese should not be left out at room temperature for more than 2 hours.
+Mac and cheese should not be left at room temperature for over 2 hours.
 At room temperature, there’s a time range after which bacteria begin to grow on the food.
 The danger zone for food is between 40-140°F, the temperature range at which bacteria grow spontaneously.

 Bacteria growth increases in food for as long as it stays at this temperature.
 For example, if you leave mac and cheese to sit out at this temperature for more than two hours, bacteria growth will increase.

-It is very unsafe to eat bacteria-infested foods, so you do not fall ill from food poisoning.
-After making your mac and cheese, leave it on your kitchen counter for no longer than two hours before transferring it to the refrigerator.
+Eating bacteria-infested foods is unsafe so you do not fall ill from food poisoning.
+After making your mac and cheese, leave it on your kitchen counter for two hours before transferring it to the refrigerator.

 How long can Mac and Cheese be kept in the fridge?

-If you wish to preserve your mac and cheese for more than two hours after preparing it, you should place it in a fridge.
+If you wish to preserve your mac and cheese for over two hours after preparing it, place it in a fridge.
 However, you must ensure that the fridge is always cold and that its temperature does not fall anywhere in the danger zone so your mac and cheese remain safe.

 Meanwhile, boxed mac and cheese will have a longer shelf life thanks to its dryness.
 Although it depends on the brand and the expiry date of the mac and cheese, boxed mac and cheese can be stored for years without getting spoiled or even inhabiting bacteria.